About

 I have been commissioned work for the stage by Sadler’s Wells, The Place, South East Dance, Festival Santa Susana, EDge, and LCDS, as well as site-specific work by DanceXchange, Bloomberg SPACE, Opera Estate Festival Veneto, and Fundació LaCaixa and Trayectos.

 I was a Place Prize Finalist in 2011 for Begin to Begin: A Piece about Dead Ends, and in 2013 for The Wishing Well, winning the public prize on three occasions.
 In 2014 I was a recipient of the Marion North Mentoring Award.
+In 2023 I was selected as a Twenty23 Aerowaves Artist with my work Because I Can, which subsequently toured in the UK and Europe.

 My latest works are: